Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Emergent Scrooge designs in quantum many-body systems

 Conceptually, Theorem~\ref{thm:global_scrooge} rigorizes the expectation that Scrooge-like behavior {\it naturally} appears already in late-time dynamics; in contrast to the case of deep thermalization, no measurements are needed.
+Here, ``late-time" formally refers to the long-time limit $T \to \infty$.
+In Ref.~\cite{mcginley2025scrooge}, it was argued that the temporal ensemble for a fixed time-independent Hamiltonian typically requires $T \gtrsim \exp(k N)$ to form an approximate Scrooge $k$-design.
+This can be physically thought of as the timescale required to resolve exponentially small energy gaps.
 Hence, not only is the late-time temporal ensemble maximally ergodic in the sense that the relative phases of energy eigenstates are uniformly distributed, in addition (for the case of low purity), its accessible information is close to minimal.
 This means that similar maximum entropy principles apply to both deep thermalization and Hilbert-space ergodicity, conceptually unifying these two phenomena.